 - salt and pepper to season

 Make your dressing first as the halloumi cooks quickly.
-Wash the coriander and chop, finely.
 In a bowl whisk the lemon juice, olive oil and white wine vinegar together.
 Add the capers.
 Set aside or refrigerate.
 Slice the halloumi into thick slices on a chopping board (should cut into 8 slices so each person has 4 per dish).
 Ensure no water remains before frying (pat with kitchen towel if necessary).
 Heat the mild olive oil in a large pan/griddle pan and once hot, place the halloumi in, turning once golden.
 Prepare your salad bowls placing preferred vegetables.
 Lay the halloumi on top and drizzle with the dressing.
 Season with salt and pepper.